antonWetzel/static-dispatch/readme.md

 # Static Dispatch

-Implement a trait for an enum, where all variants implement the trait.
+Derive a trait for an enum, where all variants implement the trait.

 ```rust
 #[static_dispatch::dispatch]